 Getting out of bed was especially difficult; even going to the bathroom, sitting down, walking, basic things that one would normally find as an easy task, was 1000x harder.
 Being so used to independence, I felt so useless.
 Thankfully, my sweet man was there to help me bathe, get dressed, get out of bed, etc. The anesthesia had completely worn off at this point and EVERYTHING hurt.
 In fear of ripping my stitched wounds, I made little to no movement, which only led to my back aching more, sitting on the couch the entire day.
 I was in so much discomfort and distress that all I could do was cry.

 *Flashback*Sitting in the ER room, waiting for the news I remembered telling Leonard that I would need him more than ever in the upcoming days.
 Not just to physically assist, but more so emotionally.
 It’s almost as if I knew or felt like I would go back into my dark place.
 And as much as I fought to stay positive and reassured myself, I got sucked back in.

-The next day was Saturday, it was a couple days before Christmas.
+The next day was Saturday and it was a couple days before Christmas.
 I couldn’t even enjoy the holidays.
 I was just worried about being able to visit my family and having to hide the soreness and pain I was going through.